cimentadaj/dataharvesting/book/README.md

 [![R-CMD-check](https://github.com/cimentadaj/dataharvesting/workflows/bookdown/badge.svg)](https://github.com/cimentadaj/dataharvesting/actions)
 <!-- badges: end -->

 This is a work in progress book for the course data harvesting at UC3M.
 The book can be found at [https://cimentadaj.github.io/dataharvesting/index.html](https://cimentadaj.github.io/dataharvesting/index.html).
+This book contains an `renv` environment to reproduce this book.
+To activate this environment, launch an R session in the root of this README and run `renv::restore()`.
+See [here](https://rstudio.github.io/renv/articles/collaborating.html) for more details.

 # Details to reproduce the book